Invitations from the Land:

 About the Artist

-Weaving local field recordings and environmental studies, sound art, community storytelling, and ancestral Filipinx traditions of tending to ecological relations, Zaneta’s work explores the role of sound in the somatic experience of ecological belonging.
-Specifically how listening and sounding are essential social practices that not only raise awareness of our close connections to the more-than-humxn world, but cultivate a unique sense of empathy and reciprocity that is foundational to stewardship, and ultimately plays a vital role in environmental futures.
+Their work also examines how listening and sounding, as inherently relational and reciprocal experiences, are essential eco-social practices that not only raise awareness of our close connections to non-human kin, but cultivate a unique sense of empathy and interconnectedness that is foundational to stewardship, and ultimately plays a vital role in environmental futures.

-Zaneta’s work has been presented in spaces such as the Brooklyn Museum, Los Angeles Natural History Museum, and at the Climate Imaginarium on Governor’s Island.
-Their upcoming project, Invitations from the Land: the Zena Highwoods (2025), was created in partnership with the Woodstock Land Conservancy and in collaboration with the Zena Highwoods, and will be premiering on Wave Farm streaming December 2025.
+Their upcoming project, Invitations from the Land: the Zena Highwoods (2025), was created in partnership with the Woodstock Land Conservancy and in collaboration with the Zena Highwoods, and will be premiering on WGXC Wave Farm Radio December 21, 2025, with the album and book released with a live premiere in Woodstock September 2026.

-Their past projects Sacred Seasons (2020) and Where Land Meets Sky: Geophonic Transmissions for the Body (2022), were awarded the Brooklyn Arts Council grants.
-To learn more about Zaneta’s work, visit www.soundartmagic.com, follow them on IG @soundartmagic, or listen to their ecological sound Substack, Moon Pool.
+To learn more about follow them on IG @soundartmagic, or listen to their sound Substack, Moon Pool.